 - paraphrased from Lev 26

-Personally I would like to see each baker having its own stone mill so that the flour like ours is really fresh.
+Personally I would like to see each bakery having its own mill so that the true wholemeal flour is really fresh.

 If you read the literature you will find repeatedly that scientists are encouraging us to return to whole-grains, more fruit and vegetables; and less sugar, salt and animal fat.
-In fact they have found that type 2 diabetes can be completely brought into remission without the use of medication[7] by these simple changes.
+In fact they have found that type 2 diabetes can be completely brought into remission without the use of medication[7] by these simple changes; and a short brisk walk after starchy meals.

 Unrefined grains are very hard to get; we have become hooked on cookies, cakes and the commercial loaf.
 Many people have become so accustomed to the industrial diet that they turn up their noses at what the real bread movement is trying to promote; nutritious, tasty slices that will not make us sick.

-Educating the public is a fundamental part of the real bread movement; a great deal of energy has to come from the medical profession, departments of health and the media to unhook the public from the sugar and refined carbs that are robbing us of our wellbeing.
+Educating the public is a fundamental part of the real bread movement.
+A great deal of energy has to come from the medical profession, departments of health and the media; to unhook the public from the sugar and refined carbs that have robbed us of our wellbeing.

-The real bread movement is calling for proper labeling of commercial loaves; bakers are reluctant to divulge what they are putting into our food and we have little idea what we are eating.
+The real bread movement is calling for proper labeling of commercial loaves.
+Bakers are reluctant to divulge what they are putting into our food; we have little idea what we are eating.

 Bringing together the farmers who grow the wheat, the millers who grind it and the bakers who make our daily bread is an essential part of the movement.